If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Sonic1&2-IOS-SEGALogo.png

-• Now the game will ask the age of the player at the first registration in the game, which was not the case in the original versions of the game.
+• The game now asks for the age of the player when loading it up for the first time.
 This change remains exclusive to this version of the game.

-• Now the game has become free-to-play, but ad-supported.
-If the player does not buy Buy Ad-Free Version, the player will start the game with 1 life instead of 3 as it was in the old versions and original remaster and also will see ads.
+• The game is now "free-to-play", but ad-supported.
+If the player does not buy the ad-free option, they will start the game with one life instead of three, and also will see ads between levels and after dying.

-• Getting a Game Over will also give you a pop-up asking about viewing an ad.
+• Getting a Game Over will also give you an ad pop-up.

-• If the player does not watch the ad, the player will get a Game Over.
+• If the player does not watch the ad, they will get a Game Over.

 (Source: I-like-Sonic-91, Original TCRF Research)

 • The game now supports UltraWide-screen formats and works on modern devices.
-If the player wants to play the old version on modern mobile devices, the game will not run in full-screen mode, but either cropping or stretching the image.
+If the player wants to play the old version on modern mobile devices, the game will not run in full-screen mode, instead either cropping or stretching the image.
 However, in the Sega Forever version, the screen area will be enlarged.
-However, the reissue also has serious flaws and bugs with this change.
+This unfortunately creates some problems not seen in earlier versions.

-• Because of the enlarged screen, the player can see what he should not see because the game was originally created for small screens and there were no such secrets to be seen.
+• Because of the enlarged screen, the player can see elements normally hidden from the player, because the game was originally created for smaller screens.

 Player can see that Sonic did not leave until the end of the screen, which was not the case before.